mathieures/Posh-Matrix/README.md

 ## Features
 - Parameters:
 	- **SleepTime**: Opposite of speed.
-Lower this parameter to make the program go faster.
+Lower this parameter to make the script run faster.
 	- **DropChance**: Chance a character will spawn spontaneously.
 	- **StickChance**: Chance a character will spawn if there is already a character above it.
 	- **Color**: The color used, from the default Powershell color list: `Black, DarkBlue, DarkGreen, DarkCyan, DarkRed, DarkMagenta, DarkYellow, Gray, DarkGray, Blue, Green, Cyan, Red, Magenta, Yellow, White`.